yig/GMU-CS425/README.md

 ### Startup

 Our goal when starting up our graphics manager is to initialize `WebGPU` (by creating a `WGPUInstance`, `WGPUSurface`, `WGPUAdapter`, `WGPUDevice`, and `WGPUQueue`, [oh my](https://staging.cohostcdn.org/attachment/45fea200-d670-4fab-9788-6462930f8eba/wgpu1-2.0.png)) and prepare structures we will use when drawing: vertex and uniform (global) data (`WGPUBuffer`s) and the pipeline (`WGPURenderPipeline`).
-We'll store all these as instance variables. `WGPUInstance` is the WebGPU API itself, `WGPUSurface` is WebGPU's information about the window we want to draw into, `WGPUAdapter` is a GPU, `WGPUDevice` is a configured GPU ready to use, and `WGPUQueue` is queues commands to execute on the GPU.
+We'll store all these as instance variables. `WGPUInstance` is the WebGPU API itself, `WGPUSurface` is WebGPU's information about the window we want to draw into, `WGPUAdapter` is a GPU, `WGPUDevice` is a configured GPU ready to use, and `WGPUQueue` queues commands to execute on the GPU.

 To initialize WebGPU, we start by calling `WGPUInstance instance = wgpuCreateInstance( to_ptr( WGPUInstanceDescriptor{} ) )`.
 We must do this after setting up `GLFW` (in our graphics manager's startup function).
 The curly-braces are C++ for initialize all members to zero if they don't have constructors.
 (It's called [aggregate initialization](https://en.cppreference.com/w/cpp/language/aggregate_initialization); [designated initializers](https://www.cppstories.com/2021/designated-init-cpp20) are a special kind.) `WebGPU` uses zeros to mean default values, which are often what we want. `WebGPU` is a C API, so initializing structs to zero is our responsibility.
 We can also pass `nullptr` when a function parameter is marked "optional" (in the [spec](https://www.w3.org/TR/webgpu/)) or `WGPU_NULLABLE` (in [`webgpu.h`](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h)).  `wgpuCreateInstance()` will return null upon failure.
 You can check for that and print a message and call `glfwTerminate()`.